mudge/puppet-workstation/README.md

 personal laptop.

 As I use a Mac, applications mostly come in the form of disk images from the Internet (files ending in `.dmg`) or in some sort of archive (e.g. [MacVim][] which comes in a `.tgz`).
 Development tools (such as git) are installed via [Homebrew][] and Ruby is installed via [rbenv][] and [ruby-build][].

-To accomodate all of the above, I have written a few Puppet package providers:
+To accommodate all of the above, I have written a few Puppet package providers:

 * `dmg`: To download disk images from a URL and then extract specific applications from them into `/Applications`;